emelisantos/Landing-Page/README.md

 Portfolio: View my portfolio to see samples of my work.

 # Installation
 To view this landing page locally, clone this repository and open the index.html file in your web browser.
+Or simply look up https://emelisantos.github.io/Landing-Page/

 Copy code
 git clone https://github.com/emelisantos/Landing-Page.git